Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Answer “What are your opening hours?” questions instantly

-Making sense of all that data
+Make sense of all that data

 The result?
-30% less overstock and far fewer "Sorry, we just don't have that right now" conversations with frustrated customers.
+30% less overstock and far fewer “Sorry, we don’t have that right now” conversations with frustrated customers.

 Content and marketing (but stay authentic)

-Now to AI and content creation...
-This is where it gets tricky.
+Now to AI and content creation... this is where it gets tricky.

 The honest truth about ROI